-Physiology of VERNALIZATION
+Physiology of Vernalization

 Light has a profound influence on plants and it performs many important biological processes like photosynthesis, phototropism, photorespiration, photoperiodism, etc. Influence of light on plants in flowering is very fascinating, but not all the plants respond and flower to photoperiodic treatments.
 Similar to light, the temperature also has significant effects on plant growth, dormancy and flowering.
 Most of the metabolic processes are regulated by the temperature that is prevailing in the environment.
 But the effect of temperature in inducing the development of reproductive organs is fascinating.

-The winter rye called Secale cereale or Petkus rye is a biennial plant which requires cold treatment for successful cultivation as one season crop.
+The winter rye called Secale cereale or Petkus rye is a binnial plant which requires cold treatment for successful cultivation as one season crop.
 The grains of these plants are known for their hardiness and quality for the purpose of milling and baking.

 In fact, farmers used to cultivate this variety of subjecting the water imbibed grains to cold treatment and growing them in the spring and harvesting in the same in summer.
 After Klippert, who reported this phenomenon, extensive research work has been done in this field.
 Among many plants, Petkus rye (short day plants) was the first to be used for experimentation.
-The other examples are Hyoscyamus niger (long day plant) Triticum aestivatum (CV winter wheat), Lunaria bienensis, Arabidopsis thalliana, Lolium perennial, Beta Vulgaris, Brassica oleracea, etc.
+The other examples are Hyoscyamus niger (long day plant) Triticum aestivatum (CV winter wheat), Lunaria bienensis, Arabidopsis thalliana, Lolium perennial, Beta Vulgaris, Brassica oleracea, and others.

 Age and Site of Vernalization: